 Support for this research came from the DOE Office of Science.
-The OLCF is an Office of Science user facility.
+The OLCF is an Office of Science user facility located at ORNL.

 UT-Battelle LLC manages Oak Ridge National Laboratory for DOE’s Office of Science, the single largest supporter of basic research in the physical sciences in the United States.
 DOE’s Office of Science is working to address some of the most pressing challenges of our time.
 For more information, visit https://energy.gov/science.